 10 Tips to Seize the Market as a Real Estate Broker

 Today’s real estate market is highly competitive, requiring a concerted team effort to succeed.
 Brokerages must be able to identify and recruit the top real estate agents in their area if they want to seize the market.
 They also need to retain the best agents, which is vital for attracting top talent.
 In addition, technology is an increasingly important factor in distinguishing the best brokerages.
-The following 10 tips describe key strategies for building the capabilities needed to become a leading brokerage.
+The following ten tips describe critical strategies for building the capabilities to become a leading brokerage.

 1. Learn what agents want in a brokerage.

-A clear understanding of what draws agents to your brokerage is essential for staying ahead of the competition in terms of recruiting.
-Real estate agents want to work for a brokerage that has a sterling track record in its area that demonstrates its professionalism, expertise, and leadership.
-It must also provide agents with opportunities for growth.
+A clear understanding of what draws agents to your brokerage is essential for staying ahead of the competition in recruiting.
+Real estate agents today want to work for a brokerage or office with a sterling track record that demonstrates professionalism, expertise, and leadership.
+It must also provide agents with growth opportunities.

-The specific motivations that drive an agent to change jobs can vary greatly, but they typically include a desire for more income, a change in a physical location, or friction with a coworker.
-Furthermore, interested prospects have a particular set of requirements when considering a job change.
-These could include higher commission splits or a desire to work with the latest technology to improve their productivity.
+The specific motivations that drive an agent to change jobs vary considerably.
+Still, they typically include a desire for more income, a change in a physical office location, or friction with a coworker.
+Furthermore, interested prospects have particular requirements when considering a job change.
+These could include higher commission splits or a desire to work with companies using the latest technology to improve their productivity.

-Addressing these individual preferences requires you to listen carefully to candidates when interviewing them.
-It’s important to probe these needs to discover their underlying motivation, which can significantly increase the length of the interview.
-However, this process can provide you with the insights needed to attract the most qualified applicants.
-Responding to these individual needs is also an essential practice for retaining your current real estate agents.
+Addressing these preferences requires you to listen carefully to candidates when interviewing them.
+It’s essential to probe these needs to discover their underlying motivation, which can significantly increase the interview length.
+However, this process can give you the insights to attract the most qualified applicants.
+Responding to these individual needs is also essential for retaining your current real estate agents.

 2. Hire agents proactively.

-It’s much better to adopt a proactive approach that continually maintains a pipeline of agents who may be interested in the right offer, even though they may not be seeking a new position at that moment.
-Continuous lead generation is generally good practice for most businesses, but real estate is particularly dependent upon building relationships.
-CRM and lead gen software can help connect you with other real estate professionals, even when your brokerage isn’t actively recruiting.
-It allows you to lay the groundwork and keep in touch for the time when you need them, making the recruitment process much less disruptive to your daily operations.
-In your follow-up with candidates, using your recruiting CRM like Brokerkit in combination with your leadgen scripts objections will help you close the top agents.
+It’s much better to adopt a proactive approach that continually maintains a pipeline of agents interested in the right offer, even though they may not seek a new position.
+Continuous lead generation is generally good practice for most businesses, but real estate mainly depends on building relationships.
+CRM apps and lead gen software can help connect you with other real estate professionals, even when your brokerage isn’t actively recruiting.
+It allows you to lay the groundwork and keep in touch when you need them, making the recruitment process much less disruptive to your daily operations.
+In your follow-up with candidates, using your recruiting CRM app like Brokerkit and your lead gen scripts objections will help you close the top agents.

 3. Use events to your advantage.